 Frazier & Cook, 1993 examined over a dozen relationship variables and found self-confidence to be the strongest predictor of breakup recovery time, where recovery was defined as no longer experiencing emotional distress.

-This fits right in line with research which suggests that men and women with anxious attatchment styles are more likely to try to restart the relationship.
+This fits right in line with research that suggests that men and women with anxious attachment styles are more likely to try to restart the relationship.

 And you know what?
-These women are on to something, because it’s almost always better to to avoid taking back an ex-girlfriend who dumped you.
+These women are on to something because it’s almost always better to avoid taking back an ex-girlfriend who dumped you.
+It’s better to instead focus on self-improvement, instead of the false hope of rebuilding a romantic relationship with a woman who has already seen fit to break up with you once.

 5: You’ve Been Apart Longer Than You Were Together